nixworks/public/news/2010/10/4/index.md

 ##### Hatay Province
 ### [3 people were killed and 5 were injured after a boiler exploded in a tannery in Hatay in the Dericiler area of Guzelburc town.
 The injured were taken to Mustafa Kemal University's faculty of medicine hospital. ](/news/2010/10/4/3-people-were-killed-and-5-were-injured-after-a-boiler-exploded-in-a-tannery-in-hatay-in-the-dericiler-area-of-ga1-4zelburass-town-the-injured.md)
-_Context: Guzelburc, Hatay Province, Mustafa Kemal University_
+_Context: Guzelburc, Mustafa Kemal University, Hatay Province_

 ##### Netravati Express
 ### [Two persons were killed when a mini-lorry was hit by the Netravati Express, they were travelling at an unmanned level crossing at Panachuvadu near Punnapra, India. ](/news/2010/10/4/two-persons-were-killed-when-a-mini-lorry-was-hit-by-the-netravati-express-they-were-travelling-at-an-unmanned-level-crossing-at-panachuvad.md)
-_Context: Panachuvadu, Netravati Express, Punnapra_
+_Context: Punnapra, Netravati Express, Panachuvadu_

 ##### Indonesia
 ### [At least 26 are killed and many more left missing after flash floods in eastern Indonesia's Papua province. ](/news/2010/10/4/at-least-26-are-killed-and-many-more-left-missing-after-flash-floods-in-eastern-indonesia-s-papua-province.md)